MichaelRCruz/silicon-beach/appendix/the-buffer-of-poetry.md

 This space has an untold story.

-This story has a love letter.
+This story is a love letter.

 This love letter is a story.